sitepack-io/storelinkr-wordpress/readme.txt

 #### Enhancements

-* Order data improvements with correct fields for storelinkr
+* Order data improvements with correct fields for StoreLinkr

 #### Bugfixes